How to Apply

 - Completed application.
 There is no application fee.
 All applications are submitted online.
 Apply now »

 - Official college transcripts - An official copy of your transcript(s) from all colleges and universities attended must be mailed to the Office of Graduate Admission.
 Merrimack undergraduate students may request release of their transcripts at no cost by indicating their permission for release on the graduate application.

 - Resume - Applicant’s resumes or CVs should contain a summary of relevant job experience and education.
 You may also include relevant activities, awards, and interests.

 - Personal statement - All applicants are required to submit a personal statement (500-1,000 words).
-The statement should explain your interest in education and your future goals.
-Please check your program for specific essay questions.
+The statement should explain your interest in the program and your future goals.

 Recommendations - Two professional or academic recommendations are required.
 Recommenders may submit a letter of recommendation or complete the recommendation form provided by the Office of Graduate Admission.
 When you’re submitting your two letters of reference, please note the additional requirements for the following programs:

 - For Higher Education, the letters should be from at least one professor and one college administrator.

 - For Community Engagement, at least one letter should be from a supervisor in a non-profit, higher education or K-12 education setting.